kavin-jindal/Speakup/README.md

 Speakup is a text-to-speech program, which can convert the text typed in the entry box into speech.
 A bot has been made that will narrate anything written in the textbox.
 It has been made in Python Tkinter.
 The program has been released, but it is currently under development.
 It is in beta version.
 More updates will come up soon.

 # Installation
+The program has not been converted to exe due to errors, the program uses voice module and thus after converting it to exe the code breaked.

 Install the program by downloading the zip file or use the git clone command in your terminal like this https://github.com/kavinjindal/Speakup.git